 Hence, if peace talks fail, a long low-intensity war will most likely result.
-A special nightmare scenario for NATO is if the Russians occupy the, a 65-mile strip of land that runs southward from the Russian enclave of Kaliningrad from the Baltic Sea along Poland’s border with Lithuania; thus, it cuts off the three Baltic states from the rest of NATO.
+A special nightmare scenario for NATO is if the Russians occupy the Suwalki Gap, a 65-mile strip of land that runs southward from the Russian enclave of Kaliningrad from the Baltic Sea along Poland’s border with Lithuania; thus, it cuts off the three Baltic states from the rest of NATO.

 The “X” Factor: Mismatched Leaders

-Biden’s stupefyingly incoherent bluster and retreats — best summed up asof Teddy Roosevelt’s “speak softly and carry a big stick” — during his stay in Europe and frantic serial efforts by the White House to clean up his improvised sallies, left on both sides of the Atlantic.
+Biden’s stupefyingly incoherent bluster and retreats — best summed up as an inversion of Teddy Roosevelt’s “speak softly and carry a big stick” — during his stay in Europe and frantic serial efforts by the White House to clean up his improvised sallies, left everyone confused on both sides of the Atlantic.
 No one outside the administration senior staff knows who is running the show or how far the president’s mental state has declined.

-Making matters worse is that Biden’s threat to use chemical or biological weapons runs afoul of the U.S. havingthe International Chemical Weapons Convention Treaty, committing to eliminate all such agents by 2007, a date later extended to 2012.
-And the U.S. the 1972 Biological Warfare Convention, which went into effect in 1975.
+Making matters worse is that Biden’s threat to use chemical or biological weapons runs afoul of the U.S. having in 1997 signed the International Chemical Weapons Convention Treaty, committing to eliminate all such agents by 2007, a date later extended to 2012.
+And the U.S. is a party to the 1972 Biological Warfare Convention, which went into effect in 1975.

-The mess was starkly illustrated by theof French President Emmanuel Macron and voices in Moscow.
+The mess was starkly illustrated by the sharp reactions of French President Emmanuel Macron and voices in Moscow.
 Macron tartly said: “I would not use those words.”
 He added that “everything must be done to stop the situation from escalating.”
-Moscow’s reactions included one source describing Biden as “weak, indecisive and sick,” and the head of the (Russian parliament) calling for Biden to “undergo a medical examination.”
+Moscow’s reactions included one source describing Biden as “weak, indecisive and sick,” and the head of the State Duma (Russian parliament) calling for Biden to “undergo a medical examination.”